Ralf Waldmann: Motorcycle racing career

 In 1996, Waldmann finished second to Max Biaggi in the 250cc world championship.
 In the 1997 season, he gave Biaggi a strong challenge, winning four races and finishing only two points behind the Italian.
 Kenny Roberts offered him a job for the 1998 season on a 500cc Modenas but the competition was too strong and he finished in 14th place.
 He returned to the 250 class the following year riding for the Aprilia team and retired from motorcycle competition after the 2002 season.
 Waldmann came out of semi-retirement in 2003 and signed with the new Harris WCM MotoGP team, but quit before the year began after failing to adapt to the new four-stroke Grand Prix bikes.

 Waldmann's final win at the British Grand Prix in 2000 is of particular note.
-On a drying track, he came from nearly a whole lap down to win at the final corner at the notoriously slippery Donington Park circuit.
+Running on wet tyres on a drying track he trailed the leaders by over a minute and half with ten laps remaining.
+But as rain started to fall again, he came back from almost a lap down to win the race at the final corner, just 0.3 seconds from Frenchman Olivier Jacque.

 In 2009, Waldmann joined Martin Wimmer in buying out the motorbike manufacturing company MZ, from the Hong Leong Group.
 He also had a brief return to Grand Prix motorcycle racing, substituting for the injured rider Vladimir Leonov at the British Grand Prix.